Workation - Everything You Need To Know by Remote Year

 It’s like living a nomadic lifestyle where you can take a break from the monotony of your routine without quitting your well-paying job.

-Think about it: On a workation, you could be walking through the Acropolis ruins on your lunch break in Athens or on the waterfront in Cape Town, experiences that could inspire your next project or offer that moment of peace we all know and love.
+Think about it: On a workation, you could be walking through the green parks on your lunch break in Mexico City or on the waterfront in Cape Town, experiences that could inspire your next project or offer that moment of peace we all know and love.
 And once you clock off, even greater adventures await just around the corner.

 Types of Workations

 Not all workations provide the same experience, so you don’t have to worry about making your workation fit certain criteria.